framdani/libasm/README.md

 mov x ,y	   x ← y
 and x ,y	   x ← x and y
 or x ,y	   x ← x or y
-xor x , y	x ← x xor y
+xor x ,y	x ← x xor y
-add x , y	x ← x + y
+add x ,y	x ← x + y
-sub x , y	x ← x – y
+sub x ,y	x ← x – y
 inc x	      x ← x + 1
 dec x	      x ← x – 1
 syscall	   Invoke an operating system routine db	       A pseudo-instruction that declares bytes that will be in memory when the program runs

 ```
 ## The calling conventions